Is it, like, ritual sex? 🚫 No.

 1. White Tantra is about sex.

-In the Western world, we’ve been led to believe that all Tantra is centered on the sexual act.
+In the Western world, we’ve been led to believe that all Tantra is centered on sexual energy and the sexual act.
 Though this isn’t really true (White Tantra is clothes ON), Tantric philosophy is bound to the exploration of union – spiritual, emotional, and yes – sexual.
 The origins of Tantra are believed to date back to the sixth or seventh century A.D., though other scholars affirm its origins further back to the pre-Aryan period.

 2. There are many different shades of Tantric Yoga!